kojun/GettingDataCourseProject/CodeBook.md

 Please refer to this site to see the detailed description of the data.

-## COdebook for the Summarized Data
+## Codebook for the Summarized Data
 As I explained in README.md and run_analysis.R files, the data file "features_summary_data.txt" is a summary of the original data.
 This file has the following fields: